asteroid-lang/asteroid/Using Asteroid.md

 > Print the first ten powers of two.

-Just as in the previous challenge we skip the naive loop solution and give a solution using the `map` function.
+Just as in the previous challenge, we skip the naive loop solution and give a solution using the `map` function.

 ```